-Frozen shoulder is one of this conditions that is a bit misunderstood about why it happens and what you can do about it .
-It is not uncommon to see people at the clinic who have been diagnosed with frozen shoulder and have very diverse history behind why it happened.
+Frozen shoulder is one of the conditions that is a bit misunderstood about why it happens and what you can do about it.
+It is not uncommon to see people at the clinic who have been diagnosed with frozen shoulder who have a very diverse history behind why it happened.

-Some people have predisposing health conditions that make them more susceptible to developing it , some people have had a traumatic injury such as a fracture or it may be a complication of shoulder surgery.
-Then there are those that get frozen shoulder for what appears to be no reason.
+Some people have predisposing health conditions that make them more susceptible to developing it, some people have had a traumatic injury such as a fracture or, a complication of shoulder surgery; then there are those that get frozen shoulder for what appears to be no reason.

 We explain about what happens in frozen shoulder in this video here: